bboypupu/CarND-Traffic-Sign-Classifier-Project/README.md

 BATCH_SIZE = 128
 LEARNING_RATE = 0.0008

+While tuning the hyperparameters, I basically fix the batch size and observe the others, while changing the learning rate to a little bit lower than 0.001 would benefit the growth of the training accuracy.
+On the other hand, the training usually start to converge after 10 to 12 epochs.
+Therefore, I use 15 epochs in total to save training time and at the same time prevent over fitting with too much epochs.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 97.6%
+* training set accuracy of 97.9%
 * validation set accuracy of 98.2%
-* test set accuracy of 96.3%
+* test set accuracy of 96.0%

 If an iterative approach was chosen:
 1. What was the first architecture that was tried and why was it chosen?
 What were some problems with the initial architecture?